BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

     ![Create VM](./media/vm001-9.png "Create VM on Azure Stack HCI 22H2")

-11. The VM will be in the UEFI boot summary as below
+11. The VM will be in the UEFI boot summary as below.

     ![Create VM](./media/vm001-10.png "Create VM on Azure Stack HCI 22H2")